othomantegazza/ird-seminar/readme.md

 This is a collection of literature, resources, opinions and examples that I've mentioned in my seminar at IRD.
+If you want to send me ideas or comments, feel free [to open an issue](https://help.github.com/articles/creating-an-issue/), send me a [pull request](https://help.github.com/articles/creating-a-pull-request/) or contact me privately

 ## Bibliography on panicle branching